muhammedjamsheer/Angular/Interview Questions.md

 ###  1. What is  directives?
 A directive is a class in Angular that is declared with a @Directive decorator.\

+###  1. What is  templates?
+A template is a HTML view where you can display data by binding controls to properties of an Angular component.

 ###### When to use a directive?
 Consider an application, where multiple components need to have similar functionalities.
 The norm thing to do is by adding this functionality individually to every component but, this task is tedious to perform.
 In such a situation, one can create a directive having the required functionality and then, import the directive to components which require this functionality.